afnog/sse/apache/presentation.md

 ???

+**IP/Port based** virtual hosting looks at the IP and port that received the request to identify which website to serve.

 **Name based** virtual hosting is recommended for modern systems to conserve IP addresses.
-The server looks at the Host: header of the request to identify which website to serve.
+The server looks at the IP and port **and also the Host: header of the request** to identify which website to serve.

-However sometimes you will want to show a default page regardless of the hostname that the client accesses, e.g. if you are intercepting HTTP requests or to show a helpful error page when your Apache configuration does not recognise the domain, e.g. it has not yet been updated to match the DNS pointing a new domain to your server.
-To do this, you will need to understand IP/Port based virtual hosting.

-**IP/Port based** virtual hosting looks at the IP and port that received the request to identify which website to serve.
+Every IP and port with `NameVirtualHost` enabled has a default site that is shown if the Host: header does not match any site configured on the IP and port.
+This is useful for:

+* showing a default page if the DNS has been changed to point a new domain to the web server, but the web server not yet configured for it;

+* when you do not know which domain name the client is going to use, e.g. when intercepting web requests (captive portal)

 ---